zenakhane/psql-refresher-workshop/readme.md

 You should be able to run sql `insert, update, delete & select` queries on the database.

 > *Note:* we assume you already know some SQL but need a bit of a refresher.
+And yes PostgreSQL might be new to you as well.

 Here are some sql statement examples: